svt/gradle-yapp-publisher-plugin/README.md

 * Choose Build file, Properties or System Environment Configuration
 * Publish to several targets at once
 * Configure autorelease to Maven Central
+* Dokka Publish support
+* Choose to publish with or without source code and docs
 * Semi smart configuration :)
 * ... and more